akhilmodii/MenuOrderingSystem/README.md

 your choice.
 The code could also be run on a terminal given that Python is installed on your computer.
-Simply navigate to the directory containing the source code file (MenuSystem.py) and execute the command python MenuSystem.py
+Simply navigate to the directory containing the source code file (MenuSystem.py) and execute the command python MenuSystem.py To run the tests, navigate to the directory and execute the command python -m unittest discover

 Files:
 Source code file - MenuSystem.py